Black stork: Distribution and habitat

 During the summer, the black stork is found from Eastern Asia (Siberia and northern China) west to Central Europe, reaching Estonia in the north, Poland, Lower Saxony and Bavaria in Germany, the Czech Republic, Hungary, Italy and Greece in the south, with an outlying population in the central-southwest region of the Iberian Peninsula (Extremadura and surrounding provinces of Spain, plus Portugal).
 It is migratory, wintering in tropical Africa and Asia, although certain populations of black storks are sedentary or dispersive.
 An isolated population exists in Southern Africa, where the species is more numerous in the east, in eastern South Africa and Mozambique, and is also found in Zimbabwe, Eswatini, Botswana and less commonly Namibia.

 Most of the black storks that summer in Europe migrate to Africa, with those from western Germany and points west heading south via the Iberian Peninsula and the rest via Turkey and the Levant.
 Those flying via Spain spend winter in the Falémé River basin of eastern Senegal, Guinea, southern Mauritania, Ivory Coast, Sierra Leone and western and central Mali, while those flying via the Sinai end up in northern Ethiopia, the Kotto River basin in the Central African Republic, the Mbokou river basin in Chad and northeastern Nigeria.
-Black storks summering in western Asia migrate to northern and northeastern India, ranging mainly from Punjab south to Karnataka, and Africa.
+Black storks summering in West Asia migrate to northern and northeastern India, ranging mainly from Punjab south to Karnataka, and Africa.
 They are occasional visitors to Sri Lanka.
 Those summering further east in eastern Russia and China winter mainly in southern China, and occasionally in Hong Kong, Myanmar, northern Thailand, and Laos.
 They were first recorded in western Myanmar in 1998.

 The black stork prefers more wooded areas than the better-known white stork, and breeds in large marshy wetlands with interspersed coniferous or broadleaved woodlands, but also inhabits hills and mountains with sufficient networks of creeks.
 It usually inhabits ponds, rivers, edges of lakes, estuaries and other freshwater wetlands.
 The black stork does inhabit more agricultural areas in the Caspian lowlands, but even here it avoids close contact with people.
 Its wintering habitat in India comprises reservoirs or rivers with nearby scrub or forest, which provide trees that black storks can roost in at night.
 In southern Africa it is found in shallow water in rivers or lakes, or swamps, but is occasionally encountered on dry land.